KamiKillertO/vscode-colorize/README.md

 The following Visual Studio Code settings are available for the Colorize extension.
 These can be set in user preferences `(cmd+,)` or workspace settings `(.vscode/settings.json)`.

-### colorize.enable_search_variables _BOOLEAN_ _default: false
+### colorize.enable_search_variables _BOOLEAN_ _default: true

-By default colorize display colored backgrounds for known variables (current opened files or previous files).
-If you set this setting to `true`, colorize will read all files in project (targeted by the settings [colorize.include](#colorizeinclude), [colorize.exlude](#colorizeexclude) and [colorize.files_extensions](##deprecated-colorizefiles_extensions-array)) and extract all variables.
-Thanks to this behavior all variables will have colored background even if you never open the file containing the declaration. _⚠️ use this setting with care as it can slow down you editor for some seconds at opening time_
+By default colorize read and parse all files, in your workspace, that are targeted by the settings [colorize.languages](colorizelanguages), [colorize.include](#colorizeinclude), [colorize.exlude](#colorizeexclude) and [colorize.files_extensions](##deprecated-colorizefiles_extensions-array)) and extract all variables.
+Thanks to this behavior all variables will have colored background even if you never open the file containing the declaration. _⚠️ This setting can slown down vscode at opening_

 ### colorize.languages _ARRAY_